 Well what a year!
-It was around this time last year that I thought I would try to see what it would be like to sell on Amazon.
+It was around August 2015 when I thought I would try to see what it would be like to sell on Amazon.
 I was keen to see how it worked differently to eBay.
 I thought that it may be a good way to have a small part-time business alongside my job at the time of being long haul cabin crew, working from my laptop on layover trips around the world.
 I never thought that 6 months later I would be leaving my airline job to do this full-time!

 Above are screen shots of sales over the last 12 months on Amazon UK, France and Germany.